Substra/substra-documentation/docs/source/documentation/concepts.rst

 * The opener of a dataset if the organization has process permissions on the dataset.
 * The archive of a function if the organization has process permissions on the function.
 * The model outputted by a task if the organization has process permissions on the model **AND** if this type of export has been enabled at deployment for the organization.
-This means the environment variable ``model_export_enabled`` should be set to ``True`` in the organization's backend.
+This means the value ``model_export_enabled`` should be set to ``True`` in the organization's backend.

 Permissions summary table